When you can't get your service provider to address your complaint, Complaintline helps with how to complain and get results

 Other useful information:

 There is an Ombudsman office for each Australian state and territory.
-This office will independently and impartially investigate, review and resolve complaints concerning state, territory, local government departments and agencies; statutory authorities; public servants; local councillors and council staff; police and public universities (under state legislation).
+This office will independently and impartially investigate, review and resolve complaints concerning state, territory, local government departments and agencies; statutory authorities; public servants; local councillors and council staff; public universities (under state legislation) ans in some cases, police.
 Any person, organisation or association or MP on behalf of a constituent can make a complaint.
 There is no charge to you.

 ACT